 - Specific entry requirements

-A minimum grade 4 in an Art subject at GCSE is required.
+A minimum grade 4 in an Art related GCSE is required (this can include a 3D based Design Technology GCSE).
 Exceptions may be made for able students who can supply a portfolio of work at enrolment.

 What Will You Learn?

 If you’re a hands-on person, enjoy being creative and like the idea of exploring ideas through 2D drawings and with techniques using 3D media, materials and processes, then you will enjoy the 3D Design course.
 No prior 3D designing or making experience is needed, as all of the skills and techniques you will use are introduced on the course.
 This is a fantastic A Level if you want to pursue a future in one of the many Art and Design career routes, develop your art and design skills generally or if you want to add variety to their study programme by taking a more practical, hands on subject.